TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-sdk-functions.md

 ## **Recommended Steps**

-### **Issues with the Azure Cosmos DB Trigger for Azure Functions**
+### **Issues with the Azure Functions Trigger for Azure Cosmos DB**
-Please see the `Tools and Connectors` category for specific troubleshooting with the Cosmos DB Trigger.
+Please see the `Tools and Connectors` problem type for specific troubleshooting with the Azure Functions Trigger for Cosmos DB.

 ### **Functions Host restart**
 [Azure Functions Host has limits](https://docs.microsoft.com/azure/azure-functions/functions-scale#service-limits) regarding the number of connections, memory utilization, and execution timeout.